vipings/viping-dev/content/blog/hello-world.md

 Just… silence.

-And for years, I tried to fill it: Twitter, Reddit, Hacker News, open-close-repeat.
+And for years, I tried to fill it.

 But over time, I’ve come to realize something: